 This is the stage people typically find most difficult to wake from.
-If a person wakes during deep sleep, they may feel mentally foggy for around 30–60 minutes.
-The overall percentage of deep sleep tends to decrease with age.
+If a person wakes during deep sleep, they may feel mentally foggy for around

 The last stage of the sleep cycle is REM sleep.
 The term “REM” refers to a person’s eye movements.
 During this stage, the eyes move quickly and rapidly from side to side.